freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 930.1

-Check your logs if you want to see the added commit.
-Then, switch to your branch to add column references.
+Check your logs to make sure the commit was added.
+Then, switch to your branch for adding column references.

 #### HINTS

+- Use the "git branch" command to find the name of the branch
 - Use the `git checkout` command
 - The branch you want to switch to is `feat/add-column-references`
 - Here's an example: `git checkout branch_name`